How Long is a High School Soccer Game?

 For example, If a high school soccer game starts at 4 pm, it will end at about 6 pm.

 Side note: Your high school may differ depending on the state and league rules.
-On most occasions, each match is 80 or 90 minutes.
+On most occasions, each match is 80 or could 90 minutes.

-In this article, we’ll delve into more details about a high school soccer match.
+In this article, weāll delve into more details about the timing of a high school soccer match.

 What About Tie Games in High School?

 If the high school game is tied at the end of regulation, a few things could happen depending on the rules of the league.
-During the regular season, a game that ends in a tie will end in what is called a draw (tie).

 If the two teams are still tied at the end of the two overtime periods then the game will progress into penalty kicks (PKs).
 The winner of the high school match will be determined by PKs.